Lorite/lorite-personal-learning/README.md

 - [pip](https://pypi.org/project/pip/) for installing Python packages.
 - [Go](https://golang.org/)
 - [JAVA](https://www.java.com/)
 - [Aspect Docs - Run linters and formatters under Bazel](https://docs.aspect.build/rulesets/aspect_rules_lint/).
 Run `tools/lint/scripts/aspect_lint.sh //path/to:target` to run linters under Bazel.
 These linters and formatters are also run in the CI/CD pipeline.
+Run `bazel run //:format` to format all the code in the repository.
+These steps will also be triggered by the GitHub actions when a PR is opened.

 ### Code